Licensed California doctors

 Your employer must have 5+ employees for CFRA coverage or 50+ employees within 75 miles of your worksite for federal FMLA coverage

-You must have worked there for at least 12 months (doesn't have to be consecutive)
+You must have worked for your current employer for at least 12 months.
+The months don’t have to be consecutive breaks in service count as long as total tenure reaches 12 months.

-California has multiple overlapping leave programs, each with different forms and requirements.
-One mistake can delay your benefits or put your job protection at risk.
+California has five overlapping leave programs: FMLA, CFRA, PFL, SDI, and PDL, each with different forms, eligibility rules, and benefits.
+One mistake can delay your wages or void your job protection.

 .png)